The story has been updated to include response from state of Maryland officials.

-An increase in fires, possibly caused by vagrants and delinquents over the last 10 years, has repeatedly risked the safety of responding firefighters at the Sykesville Freedom District Fire Department and others, Krebs has said.
-The hospital caught fire again on April 14 in a blaze that required the assistance of firefighters from four counties and took more than two hours to extinguish.
+An increase in fires, possibly caused by vagrants and delinquents over the last 10 years, has repeatedly at the Sykesville Freedom District Fire Department and others, Krebs has said.
+The hospital on April 14 in a blaze that required the assistance of firefighters from four counties and took more than two hours to extinguish.

 Krebs sent the letter to O’Malley this week (see attached), as well as to officials from the Department of Health and Mental Hygiene, the Department of Planning, the Department of Natural Resources, as well as other state officials in corrections and general services.

 State officials said they are in the process of evaluating the environmental hazards the buildings pose, including asbetos, a probe that must occur before they are taken down.

 “In the past six or seven years, a couple of tests have been done on the buildings.
 They are going through all the tests to really understand what they are dealing with, and then they will be planning a course of action,” said Thomas Kim, deputy secretary for operations at the Department of Health and Mental Hygiene.

 Krebs wrote: “In light of the most recent in a string of arsons at the abandoned state-owned Henryton Hospital, I respectfully request that immediate steps are taken to demolish and secure the Henryton Hospital complex.